rdwrome/261sp24/00Hello,World/README.md

 **[How Computer Memory Works Ted-Ed by Kanawat Senanan](https://www.youtube.com/watch?v=p3q5zWCw8J4)**

 **RAM**
+- Transistor (type of semi-conductor): switches signals
+- Capacitor: stores electricity
 - Structure
 	- Address Line: where data moves in 1 bit pulses of electricity
 	- Data Line: where data is is stored (8 bits in every Byte)
-	- Transistor (type of semi-conductor): switches signals
-	- Capacitor: stores electricity

 **Data Types**
+- Integer: whole numbers
+- Floating Point: decimal numbers
+- Array: collection of elements
+- String: array of characters where order matters (text!)
-- certain kinds of data take up certain amounts of memory
+- certain data types take up certain amounts of memory in certain environments
-- integer is also 4 bytes or 32 bits in Python, float is 8 bytes or 64 bits
+- integer is 4 bytes or 32 bits in Python, float/floating point is 8 bytes or 64 bits

 **Memory Layout**
 - Stack